azurecrystalz/azurecrystalz.github.io/source/about/index.md

 date: 2023-05-15 12:03:18
 ---

-Hiii!
-I’m Aurora this is a bit of a passion project of mine!
-This is the site I’m using to store my translations!
-Japanese is a language spoken in my household so I’m using translations as a way to hone my reading skills! ***This website is currently in the process of having things transferred from tumblr + proofread.
+***This website is currently in the process of having things transferred from tumblr + proofread.
 My old masterlist is still up if you want to read the unproofed versions of my tls.***

 Just a heads up: I try to get as close to colloquial English as possible when translating to practice my English too, so some sentences may deviate a bit from the original text.